daviddenton/fintrospect/README.md

   - Play JSON (v2.4.X compatible)
   - Scala native XML
   - Spray JSON (v1.3.X compatible)
+- Template responses using Mustache (2.11 only) or Handlebars

 ###Get it
 Add the following lines to ```build.sbt```.
 Note that this library doesn't depend on a particular version of Finagle,